-In 2017, Finn will sing the lead role of Mrs. Ramsay in the world premiere of Zesses Seglias’s opera To the Lighthouse at the Bregenz Festival (Austria).
-Finn can be heard as the Voice of Christ in the world premiere of Klaus Dreher’s Die Graue Passion (Musik am 13. concert series in Stuttgart, Germany), and will again join Ictus for Christopher Trapani’s Waterlines (Antwerp, Belgium) as well as Forum Neue Vokalmusik for Stockhausen’s Stimmung (MUSICON concert series in Durham, U.K.).
-Finn will perform in the world premiere of Luis Codera Puzo’s Empor in Barcelona, with a reprise of the work at Sommer in Stuttgart.
-She can also be heard in Aperghis’s Sextuor and in solo works at the Opernfestspiele Heidenheim 2017 (Germany).
+In August 2017, Finn created the lead role of Mrs. Ramsay in the world premiere of Zesses Seglias’s opera To the Lighthouse at the Bregenz Festival (Austria).
+Finn was heard as the Voice of Christ in the world premiere of Klaus Dreher’s Die Graue Passion (Musik am 13. concert series in Stuttgart, Germany), and again joined Ictus to perform Christopher Trapani’s Waterlines (Antwerp, Belgium) as well as Forum Neue Vokalmusik for Stockhausen’s Stimmung (MUSICON concert series in Durham, U.K.).
+Finn performed in the world premiere of Luis Codera Puzo’s Empor in Barcelona, with a reprise of the work at Sommer in Stuttgart.
+She was also heard in Aperghis’s Sextuor and in solo works at the Opernfestspiele Heidenheim 2017 (Germany).
 In fall of 2016, she opened the season with Ensemble Hörwerk in a concert of premieres (LOTTE Gallery, Stuttgart), followed by a North American tour with NOISE-BRIDGE, as well as performances of works by Jesse Ronneau and Morten Feldman in the Klangraum Festival (Stuttgart).

 Highlights of the 2015-6 season include performances with Ensemble arspoetica (Augsburg, Germany) and Duo Enssle-Lamprecht (Salzburg, Austria), a tour in Italy with NOISE-BRIDGE, Helmut Lachenmann’s Got Lost in the Klangraum Festival (Stuttgart), Aperghis’ music theater piece Sextuor in the tonArt Festival (Esslingen, Germany), and an encore performance of Christopher Trapani’s Waterlines with Ictus in Ghent (Belgium).
 In the 2015-16, season, Finn performed world premieres of over two dozen new compositions, including works by Hannes Dufek, Michael Maierhof, Francesco Maggio, Frederik Neyrinck, and many others.